The Bytescale CDN's permanent cache eliminates file re-processing costs and latency.

 Default: permanently cache files that take > 500 milliseconds to process.

-You can override your account's default cache behaviour via the URL for each request:
+You can override your account's default cache behavior via the URL for each request:

 ?v=123